 In honor of Veteran’s Day, Nelson County Air Force JROTC held a ceremony for veterans in our community.
 Veterans commented on how respectful and attentive the student body was.

-Band of Pride received 5th place recently as they traveled to Cincinnati, Ohio to perform in the Midstate Class A Marching Band Championships against 28 other bands from three surrounding states.
-They received 5th place.

-The advanced drama classes performed at OKH, Foster Heights & Cox’s Creek.
-The skits enforced peer refusals skills which went along with Red Ribbon Week.

-NC Football continues to play in the 2nd round of playoffs.
-We are very proud of the NC Cards on their 8-3 season.
-GO CARDS!

 New Haven's 8th grade students exceeded all national averages on the EXPLORE test with an overall composite score of 15.8 which shows an incredible 1.6 point gain from last year.
 We are so proud of their effort and their success!

-Jr. Beta Club members and Mrs. Christy Vandeventer set up a booth at the New Haven Community Park during its annual Trunk or Treat.
-Thank you for being a leader and representing our school!

 Old Kentucky Home Middle School Girls’ Basketball made Mid-Kentucky Athletic Conference history: Our 6th grade, 7th grade, and 8th grade Girls’ Basketball Teams are the Regular Season Champions and the Tournament Champions!
 Congratulations Wildcats, coaches, parents, and all supporters!!!!

-The OKHMS Beta Club is sponsoring Pennies for Patients, a fundraiser to benefit the Leukemia and Lymphoma Society.
-They surpassed their goal of $300 and as of 11/7/13 they had collected $410.

-In honor of Veteran’s Day, OKHMS had a student assembly.
-The student body was invited to bring in photographs of family member who were in the service, active or retired, and a powerpoint presentation was created of the of photographs.
-Also, six of Ms. Ford’s Dance/Drama classes created original choreography to different war era songs and performed during the assembly.

 The Thomas Nelson Boys' Cross Country team qualified for the State Championships on November 2nd.
 Led by Tyler Bradley's 5th place finish, the boys placed fourth in the very competitive Region 2 AA Championships, good enough to qualify for their second straight State meet!!
 The Thomas Nelson FFA Agriculture Marketing Team placed in the top 15 in the Nation at the National FFA Convention in Louisville, KY.
 Students on this team were Kyle Schenck, Michelle Hanson and Payton Carter.
 They represented Thomas Nelson High School and the Kentucky FFA Association very well!
-The new Youth Services Center serving TNHS (and NCHS & Horizon's) is already establishing a presence in our school.
-Coordinator Margaret Hockensmith, and assistant, Katrina Haydon, in the seven weeks since starting, have intervened with over 20 TNHS student and family referrals for assistance with school supplies, and emergency food or clothing assistance.
-The referrals to community resources and direct services provided by the YSC provide much needed support in removing non-cognitive barriers to learning.
-Additionally, programming assistance in the area of college and career readiness (CCR) is supported by the Coordinator's service on several school committees and collaborating with CCR Leaders in academic support service delivery to students.
-The future goals of the YSC include continued programming growth in these areas in addition to the other state component areas of Substance Abuse Education and Mental Health/Family Crisis Interventions.

-The Thomas Nelson High School Marching Band wrapped up a terrific opening season, concluding with a 4th place performance at the Simon Kenton Tournament of Bands.
+We had Beta Club activity at several of our schools.
+Bloomfield Elementary School students attended the Beta Convention in Gatlinburg, where Kaitlyn Marksbury received special recognition.
+New Haven Betas had a booth at the Community Park Trunk or Treat.
+The OKH Betas have raised over $400 in support of the Leukemia and Lymphoma Society.